Lyfz0/OrangeFr/README.md

-# Hi there, I'm Lyfz
+# Hi there, I'm Samer

 - 🔨 Currently working on: Web3 & NFT implementations into discord and other software
 - 🌱 I’m currently learning Python & Nodejs